marcoabcoding/R---Multiple-Linear-Regression-with-ENEM-dataset/README.md

-R - Multiple Linear Regression with ENEM dataset (PT-BT) this code will apresent to you how to build a Multiple Linear Regression in R. In the files you'll find a report, the database, R code and the presentation of this work.
+R - Multiple Linear Regression with ENEM dataset (PT-BT) College work at UFOP this code will apresent to you how to build a Multiple Linear Regression in R. the files contains a report,R code, database and the presentation of this work.